BY MOLLY | EVERYTHINGSHIHTZU.COM

 A Luxating patella is where the kneecap slips out of place.
-This is more likely to occur in their hind legs.
+However, this is more likely to occur in their rear legs.

-Some dogs have a mild case of this and have figured out how they can pop it back in place by stretching, or just by taking a few steps.
+Some dogs have a mild case of this and have figured out how they can pop it back in place by stretching or just taking a few steps.

-But when it becomes too severe, and they are unable to walk on it at all due to not being able to pop it back into place, or they appear to be in a lot of pain, corrective surgery is available.
+But when they cannot walk on it at all from being unable to pop it back into place and appear to be in a lot of pain, corrective surgery is available.

-Climbing stairs puts all their weight on their back legs and can worsen the condition.
+Climbing up stairs puts all their weight on their back legs and can worsen the condition.

 Glucosamine/Chondroitin supplements may help slow down the progression of this degenerative disease.